rtCamp/Frappe-Manager/docs/commands/ssl.md

 ### `fm ssl add`

-Add SSL certificate for a domain.
+Add an SSL certificate for a domain.

-Supports both bench mode (default) and standalone mode for external Docker projects.
+Supports bench mode (adds certificate to a bench) and standalone mode for external Docker projects using FM nginx-proxy.
-Standalone mode allows managing SSL for any Docker project using FM's nginx-proxy.

-Use --dry-run to test certificate generation with Let's Encrypt staging server before committing to production.
-This validates DNS/HTTP configuration without rate limits or system modifications.
+Use --dry-run to validate issuance against Let's Encrypt staging first.

 **Usage**: